 - The PMB Code of Conduct 2017

-- Complaint resolution process to be followed by medical schemes, members and providers
+- The complaint resolution process to be followed by medical schemes, members and providers

 - Rights and responsibilities of medical schemes, members and providers